x-xsazz/Birtamod.online/README.md

 ## Contributions

 We welcome contributions from anyone interested in making Birtamod.online a premier online marketplace.
-Please feel free to open issues or submit pull requests on our [GitHub repository](https://github.com/xsazz/birtamod.online).
+Please feel free to open issues or Discuss on our [GitHub Discussion Panel](https://github.com/x-xsazz/Birtamod.online/discussions/2).

 ## Contact